-The Company's OBOs can expect to be contacted by Broadridge or their broker's agents.
+The Company's OBOs can expect to be contacted by Broadridge or their brokers or their broker's agents.
 The Company will assume the costs associated with the delivery of the Notice of Meeting, Circular and VIF, as set out above, to OBOs by intermediaries.